SQream/sqream_docs/reference/sql/sql_statements/monitoring_commands/show_locks.rst

    * - ``lockmode``
      - The locking mode (``inclusive`` or ``exclusive``).
    * - ``statement_start_time``
-     - Statement timestamp
+     - Timestamp the statement started
    * - ``lock_start_time``
-     - Lock start timestamp
+     - Timestamp the lock was obtained

 Locking modes
 ================